- How do I get the app?

 No, reverting to a previous version of the app is not supported.
-For details, see the Product Life Cycle for ArcGIS Field Maps on Android or the Product Life Cycle for ArcGIS Field Maps on iOS.
+For details, see the Product Life Cycle for ArcGIS Field Maps.

 Yes, Field Maps supports indoor positioning systems with ArcGIS IPS.
 If you open a map in the Field Maps mobile app that's configured for IPS, Field Maps will automatically detect IPS beacons within a building and use them to generate your location in the app.
 To learn how to set up indoor positioning, see Get started with ArcGIS IPS.

 Yes, you can copy a map tile package (.tpk or .tpkx) or vector tile package (.vtpk) directly to the device or SD card.
 Copied basemaps are available for use when working online or offline.
 To use the basemap on the device as the default basemap when downloading a map area, the map must reference it.
 If working offline, the copied basemap must overlap the extent of the map area and must have the same spatial reference as the default basemap.
 See Copy a basemap for more information.

 While Field Maps doesn't generate routes or provide directions in the app, it does pass locations to routing apps including ArcGIS Navigator, Apple Maps, and Google Maps.
 When you select a location of interest (including features, search results, and dropped pins), a Directions action becomes available.